systemaccounting/mxfactorial/README.md

 **a.** no, and please use the word *replication*

 **q.** i dont find any words in here used by the media. what is this?
-**a.** encryption solves access risk. replication solves single point of failure and inconsistency risk. neither of these solutions are relevant to modeling currency as an electric current. this payment application solves contemporary economic issues by replacing "monetary" policy with a natural physical law. first, currency is modeled as a lightweight, dual positive-negative structured time-series between creditors and debitors respectively. encryption and replication are secondary:
+**a.** encryption solves access risk. replication solves single point of failure and inconsistency risk. neither of these solutions are relevant to modeling currency as an electric current. this payment application solves contemporary economic issues by replacing "monetary" policy with a natural physical law. first, currency is modeled as a lightweight, dual positive-negative structured time-series between creditors and debitors respectively:
 ```json5
 {
   "item": "bottled water",